Being a music producer comes with a lot of perks. Most notably, spending time around amazing artists.

 As a record producer, you’ll need a catchy name that sets you apart and gets people to sit up and take notice.

 Develop a logo or other visual concept that people begin associating with you.
 Lastly, identify your style so that people know you’re the “go to” person for their project.

-If you’re not on social media, you’re missing out on huge opportunities to network and build a base of followers.
+If you’re not on social media platforms, you’re missing out on huge opportunities to network, grow connections and build a base of followers.
 Start by determining which sites are best to share your content.